18F/api-standards/README.md

 The API documentation should provide a clear link to the [API's OpenAPI Specification file](https://github.com/OAI/OpenAPI-Specification).
 This specification file can be used by development or testing tools accessing your API.

 ## Mandatory For New APIs

+In addition to the mandatory items above, new APIs must also implement these.

 ### 8. Follow Standard API endpoint design
 An "endpoint" is a combination of two things: